-Stories provide the perfect vehicle for memorable talks, allowing the audience to relate more readily with the message.
-While force feeding information can become tiring, weaving narratives into your talk is far more interesting.
+Stories provide the perfect vehicle for memorable talks, allowing the audience to relate more readily to the message.
+While force-feeding information can become tiring, weaving narratives into your talk is far more interesting.

 Although humour can be a powerful technique and get your audience on-side in an instant, it’s also risky tactic.
 Humour is effectively employed when you know your audience and can predict their response to avoid any lead balloons.

 To make your presentation more interactive, try including music or visual props like slides, photos and videos.
 If certain audience members have visual or hearing problems, this can help make your talk more inclusive.